pani1234/ParkingLot/README.md

 ---------------
 Download the file ParkingLot.zip from Git and extract it.
 Invoke the application by running the command "java parking_lot" from the location "ParkingLot/out/production/ParkingLot" This application supports an interactive command line based shell.
-It can also accept a file passed as a command line parameter with batch commands in it.
+It can also accept a file passed as a command line parameter with batch commands in it, e.g "java parking_lot parking.txt"

 Functionalities
 ---------------